Understanding The Role Of Funnels In Marketing

 2. MOFU: Case studies, webinars, and product comparisons can help potential customers evaluate your product or service.

-3. BOFU: Free trials, demos, and discounts can encourage potential customers to make a purchase.
+3. BOFU: Free trials, demos, and discounts can encourage potential customers to purchase.

 Challenges with Funnels in Marketing